 At Primum Law, our attorneys will partner with you closely to make sure your company is in compliance with Securities law.
 A security is a financial instrument and can include items like stocks, bonds, and loans offered for sale by an institution.
 Securities law is a complex legal area that is made up of three main components including transactions, regulations, and litigation and among other things regulates the process of raising capital for the companies.
-Our experienced team can help you stay in compliance with your securities, whether you are making a new transaction, raising capital for your business or dealing with a lawsuit from an investor.
+Our experienced securities compliance team can help you stay in compliance with your securities, whether you are making a new transaction, raising capital for your business or dealing with a lawsuit from an investor.

 The federal laws that regulate securities, state that any offer or sale of a security must be registered with the SEC, unless it meets one of the exemptions.